 Kinghorn became known as a centre for porpoise shooting in the 1700s, their bodies being used to make for much the same range of products as whales.
 This industry declined when the population of porpoises in the Forth diminished because of overhunting.

-The town also became an unlikely home to a shipbuilding yard from the 1860s.
-This was located on a site immediately to the north of Kinghorn Parish Church, just beyond it in the photo above right.
+The town also became home to a shipbuilding yard from the 1860s.
+This was located on a site immediately to the north of Kinghorn Parish Church.
 It is said that the slipway was so exposed that the steamships produced had to be launched with their engines running to ensure they were not immediately swept onto nearby rocks.
 The shipyard closed in 1921, the last vessel produced being the SS Kinghorn.

-The site of the shipyard was later redeveloped as the caravan site now visible in the image.
+The site of the shipyard was later redeveloped as a caravan site.
 This trend is repeated on the terraces of the cliffs above Pettycur and to its west, now extensively used to house static caravans.

 Although Alexander's castle is long gone from Kinghorn, there are still reminders of him here.
 A memorial was erected to him beside the road to Burntisland to mark the spot from which he fell to his death, and it is said that the green robed ghost of his young wife Yolande still searches for him here.
 And just outside the east end of Kinghorn Parish Church, built in 1774, is a partial wall and stonework that once formed parts of a church dating all the way back to 1243.
 An aisle from the earlier church was also incorporated into the 1774 church.
 It is remarkable to think that Alexander III would certainly have worshipped in this earlier church.